Search for a rare disease

 Other search option(s)

-Gitelman syndrome (GS), also referred to as familial hypokalemia-hypomagnesemia, is characterized by hypokalemic metabolic alkalosis in combination with significant hypomagnesemia and low urinary calcium excretion.
+A rare syndrome characterized by hypokalemic metabolic alkalosis in combination with significant hypomagnesemia and low urinary calcium excretion.

-Diagnosis is based on the clinical symptoms and biochemical abnormalities (hypokalemia, metabolic alkalosis, hypomagnesemia and hypocalciuria).
+Diagnosis is based on the clinical symptoms and biochemical abnormalities (chronic hypokalemia, metabolic alkalosis, hypomagnesemia and hypocalciuria) and can be confirmed by genetic testing.

 Antenatal diagnosis for GS is technically feasible but not advised because of the good prognosis in the majority of patients.